 We note, too, the performance of the Trinity in the play of the rhyme words: “disuna” (to un-one itself), “s’intrea” (to en-three itself), “aduna” (make one), and “una” (one).

-In conclusion, let us consider ”Ciò che non more e ciò che può morire” (52), which means, literally, “That which does not die and that which can die”, in other words “all created beings” or “all living things”.
+In conclusion, let us consider ”Ciò che non more e ciò che può morire” (52), which means, literally, “That which does not die and that which can die”.
+In other words, Dante here references “all created beings” — “all living things”.

-“Ciò che non more” (“that which does not die”) embraces those created beings that are created directly by God, those things that, in the creation discourse of Paradiso 7, are created “sanza mezzo”, without the mediation of the heavens: “ciò che da lei sanza mezzo distilla” (Par.
-7.67).
+“Ciò che non more” (“that which does not die”) embraces those created beings that are created directly by God, those beings that, in the creation discourse of Paradiso 7, are created “sanza mezzo”, without the mediation of the heavens: “Ciò che da lei sanza mezzo distilla” (Par.
+7.67) and “Ciò che da essa sanza mezzo piove” (Par.
+7.70).
+We note how the magnificent formulation of Paradiso 13 — “Cìo che non more e ciò che può morire” (52) — echoes the magnificent formulations, also beginning with “Ciò che”, from Paradiso 7.
 We recall from Paradiso 7 that those beings that are created without mediation, immediately by God, are gifted with immortality.

-If we listen to the sound and the rhythm of “Ciò che non more e ciò che può morire”—if we say the verse out loud—we hear the vibration of being and creation as presented by Dante in Paradiso 13: we hear the sound and the rhythm of the waves crashing on the shore of the great sea of being itself.
+If we listen to the sound and the rhythm of “Ciò che non more e ciò che può morire” — if we say the verse out loud — we hear the vibration of being and creation as presented by Dante in Paradiso 13.
+We hear the sound and the rhythm of the waves crashing on the shore of the great sea of being itself, as caught again in the canto’s last verse: “ché quel può surgere, e quel può cadere” (for one may rise, and one may fall [Par.
+13.142]).